kuadrat/data-slicer/paper/paper.md

 Claude Monney, Daniel Mazzone, Nicholas Plumb, Wojciech Pude\l{}ko, Niels Bech Christensen as well as for the testing efforts of Qisi Wang, Julia Küspert and Karin von Arx.
+We acknowledge the contribution of other open-source frameworks to this publication, namely matplotlib [@hunter07matplotlib], numpy [@harris20array] and pyqtgraph [@00pyqtgraph].
 Kevin Kramer and Johan Chang acknowledge support by the Swiss National Science Foundation.

 # References